Skip to main content

 The data generated by wellness applications represents a novel and increasingly prevalent class of biomedical information.
 This data, which provides a high-frequency, longitudinal view of an individual’s physiological and behavioral patterns, is of immense interest to researchers, clinicians, and commercial entities.

-The that govern the collection and use of this data are not merely legal documents; they are the ethical frameworks that will shape the future of personalized medicine and public health research.
+The privacy policies that govern the collection and use of this data are not merely legal documents; they are the ethical frameworks that will shape the future of personalized medicine and public health research.
 A critical analysis of these policies reveals a significant gap between the perceived privacy of this data and the reality of its commercial exploitation.

 From a systems biology perspective, the data collected by wellness apps can be seen as a proxy for the dynamic state of various interconnected physiological networks.
 For example, data on sleep, activity, and heart rate variability provides a window into the functioning of the autonomic nervous system and the hypothalamic-pituitary-adrenal (HPA) axis.